Beetroot and Nitroglycerin: Can You Take Them Together?

 What should you do?

-If you take a nitroglycerin dose for chest pain and feel sudden severe lightheadedness, a pounding headache, fainting, or unusual heart racing, sit or lie down with your legs elevated and call for medical help.
-Do not redose nitroglycerin if your blood pressure is dropping.
+After taking nitroglycerin: If you feel sudden severe lightheadedness, a pounding headache, fainting, or unusual heart racing, sit or lie down with your legs elevated and call for medical help.
+Do not redose nitroglycerin if your blood pressure feels like it is dropping.

 Which specific products are affected?